shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step7.md

 1. Click the command `flog-with-source-tag`{{execute}} to restart the Docker container for custom apache service with a source tag.

-    Adding `--label com.datadoghq.ad.logs='[{"source": "apache", "service": "apache"}]'` when running the Docker container assigns the tags `source:apache` and `service:apache` to the logs.
+    Adding `--label com.datadoghq.ad.logs='[{"source": "apache", "service": "apache"}]'` when running the flog docker container assigns the tags `source:apache` and `service:apache` to the logs.

     `source` - The name of the source owning the log.
 Datadog identifies the log source and automatically uses corresponding the Integration Pipeline, if available.
 This **Autodiscovery** feature speeds up configuration for log processing.
 To learn more, view the <a href="https://docs.datadoghq.com/agent/docker/log/?tab=dockercompose#activate-log-integrations" target="_blank">Docker Log Collection</a> documentation.
 If the logs do not come from an existing integration, then this field may include a custom source name.
 However, it is recommended that you match this value to the namespace of any related custom metrics you are collecting, for example: `myapp` from `myapp.request.count`.